Igigog/anomaly-modding-book/src/blender/creating-camera-animations.md

 In the N-panel in the X-Ray panel in the Add rollout, click on the "Add X-Ray Camera"(![svg-icon camera-icon](blender-images/blender-images-icons/camera.svg)) button.

-Choose a empty seat and animate it!
+Choose a empty and animate it!

 ## Export